r-pufky/docs/docs/service/forgejo/README.md

 Forgejo mirrors can automatically manage upstream mirror syncs if setup to do so.
 This will also allow for local forking of those mirrors for individual use.

-!!! tip "Create Mirror ➔ + ➔ New Migration"
+!!! example "Create Mirror ➔ + ➔ New Migration"
     * Migrate / Clone from URL: **{REMOTE REPOSITORY URL}**
     * Owner: **{ORGANIZATION OWNER}**
     * Repository Name: **{SAME REPO NAME}**